wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-code_interpreter.md

         didn't explicitly specify it.

 4. Continue asking questions about Contoso sales data to see the Code Interpreter in action.
 Few examples:
     - **What would be the impact of a shock event (e.g., 20% sales drop in one region) on global sales distribution?
-Show as a table.**
+Show as a Grouped Bar Chart.**
+      - Follow up with **What if the shock event was 50%?**
     - **Which regions have sales above or below the average?
-Show as a table.Which regions have sales above or below the average?
-Show as a table.**
+Show as a Bar Chart with Deviation from Average.**
+    - **Which regions have discounts above or below the average?
+Show as a Bar Chart with Deviation from Average.**
-    - **Simulate future sales by region using a Monte Carlo simulation to estimate confidence intervals?
-Show as a table.**
+    - **Simulate future sales by region using a Monte Carlo simulation to estimate confidence intervals.
+Show as a Line with Confidence Bands using vivid colors.**

 ## Debugging the Code Interpreter